jeremyreeder/gridscout/docs/_posts/2024-04-09-rc1-reeder-carbine-model-one.md

 I built a new weapon.
 I call it the **RC1**.
 Why that name?
-Because it's easier to explain that RC1 stands for _Reeder Carbine Model One_ than to explain that PK6 (its original name) stands for _Piŝta Karabeno je 6,5mm Grendel_.
+Because it's easier to explain that RC1 stands for _Reeder Carbine Model One_ than to explain that PK6 (the other name candidate) stands for _Piŝta Karabeno je 6,5mm Grendel_.

 ## Weapon design